Stop the Post-Hike Hobble: 3 Best Hiking Backpacks for Back Pain

 Men’s vs. Women’s Fit

-• The Deva 70: Features a 3D shoulder harness and hip belt contoured for female anatomy.
-Reviewers with shorter torsos (5’2″ to 5’4″) confirm the XS fits well without adjustment workarounds.
+- The Deva 60: Features a 3D shoulder harness and hip belt contoured for female anatomy.
+Shorter torsos (5’2″ to 5’4″) fit the XS well without adjustment workarounds.

 Pros